klaaspieter/Numeric/Pods/Quick/README.md

 ## How to Install Quick

+> This module is beta software, it currently supports Xcode 6 Beta 4.

 Quick provides the syntax to define examples and example groups.
 Nimble provides the `expect(...).to` assertion syntax.
 You may use either one, or both, in your tests.